 Once an officer has determined that you have been driving while impaired because of the influence of alcohol or drugs, they will arrest you.
 Your will likely remain in jail until all appropriate paperwork has been completed and a court date has been determined, depending on the location of where you have been arrested.
 You may also be required to pay bail before being released.

 Your first hearing will be an arraignment for your charges.
 At the arraignment, you will be informed of certain rights available to you as well as the details of the charges against you.
 Depending on the circumstances of your arrest, you may be scheduled for additional hearings involving your driver’s license.
 Perhaps most critically, you will also be asked how you wish to plead to the charges against you.
 It is important that you seek the help of an attorney with experience in the DWI legal process to help you make an informed decision about your pleading most appropriate to your circumstances.
-We have prepared a guide with additional information about what to expect at your DWI arraignment that can be accessed by clicking here.

 Following your arraignment, additional court appearances may be scheduled.
 The judge will let you know the reason for those additional hearings at that time, and your attorney can help explain the purpose for any additional appearances in more detail.